MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 | If you're managing your own snapshots, [copy them across regions using the provided scripts](/azure/virtual-machines/disks-copy-incremental-snapshot-across-regions?tabs=azure-cli). | Using the provided scripts simplifies transferring data from one region to another.<br></br>This is a good option if you can't use Azure Site Recovery, since you can still create disaster recovery backups in other regions. |

 ## Security

 The purpose of the Security pillar is to provide **confidentiality, integrity, and availability** guarantees to the workload.

 The [Security design principles](../security/principles.md) provide a high-level design strategy for achieving those goals by applying approaches to the technical design of Azure Disks.
-As you make design choices for Azure Disk Storage review the [Design review checklist for Security](/azure/well-architected/security/checklist).

 ### Design checklist

+Start your design strategy based on the [**design review checklist for Security**](../security/checklist.md) and identify vulnerabilities and controls to improve your security posture.
+Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 >